r-muresan/bequest-interview-question-1/server/readme.md

 ### If data has been tampered with, how can customers recover lost data?

-The `receiverChain()` method appears to be responsible for restoring the blockchain.
+The `recoverChain()` method appears to be responsible for restoring the blockchain.
 It reloads the strings from the database and checks their integrity.
 If the string is corrupted, this method will return `false`, indicating that recovery has failed.
 However, the exact recovery mechanism (how to recover lost or corrupted data) is not clearly detailed in the provided code.
+Also, a cronjob was created to run every minute checking the integrity of the chain.

 ## Architectural Overview